 Mr. Weber is a member of the American College of Trial Lawyers, which is recognized as the leading trial lawyers organization in the United States and Canada.
+As a member of the American College’s Jury Committee, Mr. Weber was the principal author of a White Paper that recommended Jury Instructions based on cognitive science insights.
 The prestigious international lawyer reference, Chambers Guide-USA, identifies Mr. Weber as a top commercial litigator.
 As quoted therein, his clients and peers describe him as “very thoughtful, top-notch and outstanding,” they admire his “command of a courtroom” and note “He is the calm in a storm.”
 He also has been recognized by his peers for many years through selection to Best Lawyers in America, and he has been selected in Best of the U.S. as one of the “Best of Class” service providers in the United States.
 The Wisconsin Law Journal honored Mr. Weber in as a “Leader in the Law.”

-Mr. Weber serves as a Northwestern Mutual Trustee and as a Board Member for the Wisconsin Center for Investigative Journalism, the Frank Beverage Companies and Rocketship Public Schools, a San Jose-based network of public elementary charter schools serving primarily low-income students.
+Mr. Weber serves as a Northwestern Mutual Trustee, the Board Chair for the Wisconsin Center for Investigative Journalism, the Board Chair of Rocketship Public Schools (Wisconsin) and as a board member of the Frank Beverage Companies and Rocketship Public Schools, a San Jose-based network of public elementary charter schools serving primarily low-income students.

-Mr. Weber has represented clients in several of Wisconsin’s highest profile lawsuits over the past several decades.
-He and his colleagues won a $50 million verdict for a commercial client, which verdict was the second largest of its type nationally and number 45 of the Top 100 Verdicts of 2012 per the National Law Journal and Verdict Search.
-Mr. Weber won a multi-million dollar verdict in Portland, Maine for a food processor whose supplier sold it adulterated product.
+Mr. Weber has represented clients in several of Wisconsin’s highest profile lawsuits over the past several decades, including in 2019 when he obtained a dismissal for his client in a month-long, federal court lead paint case.
+He and his colleagues won a $50 million verdict for a commercial client in an accounting malpractice case and a multi-million dollar verdict in Portland, Maine for a food processor whose supplier sold it adulterated product.
 A few examples of his other multi-week trials include: civil rights/school desegregation (30 parties, 15 weeks), construction site negligence and product liability (Milwaukee Brewers’ Stadium crane collapse, 7 weeks), accounting malpractice (5 weeks), product liability-agricultural equipment (5 weeks), tortious interference/defamation (4 weeks) and chemical exposure (2 weeks).
 His appellate experience includes multiple oral arguments before the Wisconsin Supreme Court and intermediate appellate courts.